Campbell walk directions

 Summary

 On the slopes of Mt Ainslie, this walk provides a mix of suburban and semi-bush experiences, as well as sweeping mountain and city views.
-It features substantial off leash opportunities with a large green off leash oval at the beginning and end for energetic ball games plus more off leash walking through interlinked parks.
-A short section along the base of Mt Ainslie is a designated nature park where dogs must be walked on leash.
+It features several off leash opportunities with a large green off leash oval at the beginning and end for energetic ball games plus more off leash walking through interlinked parks.
+A section along the base of Mt Ainslie is a designated nature park where dogs must be walked on leash.
 The walk starts and ends at the Campbell shops with a dog friendly café located in a pleasant shady corner.
-Note there is a gentle, but sustained uphill section during the first half of the walk.
+Note there is a gentle, but sustained uphill section during the first part of the walk.

 Start/Finish - Campbell shops, Blamey Place